goodpaul6/Gstack/README.md

 Arithmetic is done through calls to the native functions:
 @add, @sub, @mul, @div, @mod

-The standard library will soon be documented, but currently, there are 3 native data structures for use within the language:
+The standard library will soon be fully documented.

+Currently, there are 4 native data structures for use within the language:
-Lists, Hash Tables, and String Buffers.
+Lists, Hash Tables, String Buffers, and Closures

 Lists: